Youth-49/2023-NPA/README.md

 \end{split}
 \end{equation}
 $$

-and according to the \textit{rearrangement inequality}, letting $\{w_{ij}\}$ be the reversed order of $\{\|\mathbf{\epsilon_{ij}\|_2}\}$ can minimize the upper bound of the difference, which may further reduce the difference between two inputs.
+and according to the *rearrangement inequality*, letting $\{w_{ij}\}$ be the reversed order of $\{\|\mathbf{\epsilon_{ij}\|_2}\}$ can minimize the upper bound of the difference, which may further reduce the difference between two inputs.
 To conclude, we showed that re-assigning propagation weights according to "how close between the neighbor node feature and its center node feature" is beneficial in achieving optimal prediction performance.
-From this perspective, our \texttt{local attention} is designed to additionally assign more weights to the nodes that have more similar features with that of their center nodes.
+From this perspective, our local attention is designed to additionally assign more weights to the nodes that have more similar features with that of their center nodes.